 Systematic literature review is a type of research which critically analyzes multiple studies using methods that are selected before a research question is formed.
 They are designed with the goal of providing a complete, exhaustive summary of current literature relevant to the research question.
 Systematic reviews of randomized controlled trials are key in the practice of evidence-based medicine.

-We included two randomised controlled trials, which included a total of 103 participants.
+The researchers included two randomized controlled trials, which included a total of 103 participants.
 The evidence in this review is up to date as of 20 January 2017.
 Study participants were adults older than 16 years of age.
 One study compared titanium with resorbable plates and screws and the other titanium with resorbable screws.
 One study was conducted in China, the other in Germany.

 This review provided insufficient evidence to show any difference in postoperative pain and discomfort, level of patient satisfaction, plate exposure or infection for plate and screw fixation using either titanium or resorbable materials.

 Although this review didn't yield any definitive answers, this result can in and of itself show the need for further investigation.
 103 participants is a very small sample size.
 The results of this systematic review confirm the importance of conducting larger, sampled and methodologically sound trials that are reported according to the CONSORT statement.

 "Resorbable versus titanium plates for orthognathic surgery", Cochrane Database of Systematic Reviews 2017, Issue 10.